ragger-meister/stack-docs-tracker/isaac_ros/2025-11-14_isaac_ros_docs_update.md

 - https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_visual_slam
 - https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_nvblox

-            ## Notes / next actions
+            ## Impact

+            - Potentially affects local notes, learning material, or code relying on the documented APIs/behaviour.
+            - Recommended to skim the relevant sections if actively working with this technology this week.

+            ## Follow-up

-            - [ ] Review the upstream documentation pages and identify the most relevant changes.
+            - [ ] Review the upstream docs and identify the most relevant changes.
-            - [ ] Update any local notes or code examples that depend on this documentation.
+            - [ ] Update local notes or examples if any breaking or important behavioural changes are found.
+            - [ ] (Optional) Capture a short manual summary in a separate note if the change is substantial.